niu-wcs/wrf-run/README.md

 Would store the value of 12 in a parameter named myvar for the file.
 Any line that begins with a pound sign (#) is treated as a comment line.
 These variables are all defined in the AppSettings() class, but for simplicity, here is a list of the parameters accepted by control.txt

 These first parameters define program specific settings and define your WRF directories.
-For help installing the WRF model, please se the included TXT file on installation:
+For help installing the WRF model, please see the included TXT file on installation:
   * debugmode: Setting this variable to 1 will not run any commands, but instead print the commands to the console for debugging / testing purposes.
 Typically, leave this as 0.
   * jobscheduler: Which job scheduler your system is using.
   * accountname: Your account/project name on your HPC system.